mattvr/vr-art-gallery/README.md

 ## How it works

-1. This is app/website is built using [WebXR](https://immersiveweb.dev/) and
+1. This app/website is built using [WebXR](https://immersiveweb.dev/) and
    [Three.JS](https://threejs.org/).

 2. High-resolution public domain artwork was scraped from Wikimedia and similar